Galette is a term used in French cuisine to designate various types of flat round or freeform crusty cakes.

 - Bake the galette for 30-45 minutes or until the crust is nicely golden-brown color.

-Let it cool completely and serve with scoop of vanilla ice cream, mint and honey.
+Let it cool completely and serve with a scoop of vanilla ice cream, mint and honey.